-How to Maximize your Social Security Benefits in this month and receive higher amount? - Net Indian
+How to Maximize your Social Security Benefits in this month and receive higher amount? - Net News

 Maximize your Social Security Benefits in this month

 The higher amount of social security payments is $5108 per month.
 However this is not a fixed payment and seniors are getting an average payout of $1980.
-But in June 2025, department is giving additional payouts to existing beneficiaries due to the pending pay out of Windfall Elimination Provision (WEP) and the Government Pension Offset (GPO).
+But in upcoming month, department is giving additional payouts to existing beneficiaries due to the pending pay out of Windfall Elimination Provision (WEP) and the Government Pension Offset (GPO).

 There are many government servant s in USA who were stopped to receive their additional benefits from social security administration including teachers, police, Fireman another professionals.